sharma-kk/sharma-kk.github.io/_pages/isro.md

     The cryogenic upper stage of GSLV Mk3.
 The thermal screen is placed on top of the $LH_2$ tank of this stage.
 Picture credits: <a href="https://www.isro.gov.in/mission_GSAT-19_Gallery.html">ISRO</a>
 </div>

-I was involved in the design, Finite Element Analysis, and testing of the thermal screen.
+I was involved in the structural design of the thermal screen.
+I led the FE analysis of the thermal screen and proposed instrumentation for the hardware qualification tests.
+The thermal screen met its design requirements and performed nominally in the maiden development flight of GSLV Mk3.

 #### 4. Structural analysis of reusable launch vehicle's wing